jcolinhill/pyilc/README.md

 By default, `pyilc` can preserve and deproject any of the following components:

 ```
-['CMB','kSZ','tSZ','rSZ','mu','CIB', 'CIB_dbeta','CIB_dT']
+['CMB','kSZ','tSZ','rSZ','mu','CIB','CIB_dbeta','CIB_dT','radio']
 ```
-where 'CMB' and 'kSZ' both refer to a blackbody (CMB+kSZ) component; 'tSZ' refers to the Compton-$y$ distortion; 'rSZ' refers to the relativistic thermal SZ (modeled with a Taylor expansion in kT_e/(m_e c^2)); 'mu' refers to the $\mu$-distortion; 'CIB' refers to the cosmic infrared background, which is specified by a modified blackbody SED with a spectral index beta and temperature T; 'CIB_dbeta' refers to the first moment with respect to beta of this modified blackbody; and 'CIB_dT' refers to the first moment with respect to T of this modified blackbody.
+where 'CMB' and 'kSZ' both refer to a blackbody (CMB+kSZ) component; 'tSZ' refers to the Compton-$y$ distortion; 'rSZ' refers to the relativistic thermal SZ (modeled with a Taylor expansion in kT_e/(m_e c^2)); 'mu' refers to the $\mu$-distortion; 'CIB' refers to the cosmic infrared background, which is specified by a modified blackbody SED with a spectral index beta and temperature T; 'CIB_dbeta' refers to the first moment with respect to beta of this modified blackbody; 'CIB_dT' refers to the first moment with respect to T of this modified blackbody; and 'radio' refers to a power-law SED (in specific intensity units).
+The CIB and radio SEDs are also available in Jy/sr rather than the default uK_CMB units.

 In all cases, the SED is calculated at the frequencies specified in freqs_delta_ghz (for delta-function passbands) or integrated over the passband of the maps specified in freq_bp_files (for actual realistic passbands).
 This is computed in `pyilc/fg.py`.